-'Hold on a second,' Jon said.
+"Hold on a second," Jon said.
 He grabbed a free metal strut that still vibrated in the rubble, and jammed it between the slab and the beam it lay on.
 Using the wreck of an I-beam for a fulcrum, he pried it up.
-'There, slip your foot out.'
+"There, slip your foot out."
 Petra rolled away.
-'Is the bone broken?' he asked.
-'I got a friend of mine out of a mine accident that way, once.'
-He let the slab fall again.
-(And for a moment he stopped, thinking, I knew what to do.
-I wasn't clumsy, I knew-) Petra rubbed her ankle.
-'No,' she said.
-'I just got my ankle wedged in that crevice, and the concrete fell on top.'
-She stood, now, picking up the notebook.
-'Ow,' she cried.
-'That hurts.'
+"Is the bone broken?" he asked.
+"I got a friend of mine out of a mine accident that way, once."
+He 136 CAPTIVESJ?F THE FLAME let the slab fall again.
+(And for' a moment he stopped, thinking, I knew what to do.
+I wasn't: clumsy, I knew . . .)
+Petra rubbed her ankle.
+"No," she said.
+"I just got my ankle wedged in that crevice, and the concrete fell on top."
+She stood up, now, picking up the notebook.
+"Ow,"" she said.
+"That hurts."
 Arkor held her arm.
-'Can you walk?'
-'With difficulty,' Petra said, taking another step and clamping her teeth.

-'Alter says to stand on your other foot and shake your injured one around to get the circulation back,' Arkor told her.
-Petra gritted teeth, shook, and stepped again.
-'A little better,' she said.
-'I'm scared.
+"Can you walk?"
+"With difficulty/ Petra said, taking another step and clamping her teeth.
+"Alter says to stand on your other foot and shake your injured one around to get the circulation back," Arkor told her.
+Petra gritted teeth, and- stepped again.
+"A little better," she said.
+"I'm scared.
 This really hurts.
-This may be a body that looks like mine, but it hurts, and it hurts like mine.'
+This may be a body that looks like mine, but it hurts, and it hurts like mine."
 Suddenly she looked off into the city.
-'Oh, hell,' she said.
-'He's in there.
-Let's go.'
+"Oh hell' she said.
+"He's in there.
+Let's go."
 They went forward again, this time under the road.
-The sidewalks, deserted and greying, slipped past.
+The sidewalks, deserted and graying, slipped past.
 They passed a shopping section; teeth of broken glass gaped in the frames of store windows.
-Above, two roads veered and crossed, making a bkck, extended swastika on white clouds.
+Above, two roads veered and crossed, making a black, extended swastika on a patch of white clouds.
 Then a sudden rumbling.
+Silence.
+They stopped.